MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-form-custom-captcha.md

 Customer Insights - Journeys forms allow you to use custom captcha bot protection to validate form submissions.
 This article gives an example of how to integrate [Google reCAPTCHA](https://www.google.com/recaptcha/about/).
 The flow is similar for other captcha services.

+> [!NOTE]
+> In current version of product only one implementation of captcha can be active; if you implement your own captcha provider like outlined below existing forms that are using out-of-box captcha will stop working

 The process consists of these steps:

 1. **Add reCAPTCHA to the form**.